JosephEoff/josepheoff.github.io/_posts/2025-07-27-isolatedvariac.md

 |---------------|
 |![Isolated variac](/assets/2025-07-27-isolatedvariac/3.jpg)|

-That's a diagram of the innards of very peculiar variac.
+That's a diagram of the innards of a very peculiar variac.
 It actually isn't a variac at all.
 A variac is an autotransformer with variable output voltage.
 The e-Bay advertisement had a picture of this diagram, and it is a very good thing they did.
 I wouldn't have given it a second glance without it.

 This thing is an isolation transformer with a variable tap on the secondary side.
 It is a variable output isolation transformer.